NicolasAngleraud/SuperWikt-fr/README.md

-There are two main typical pipelines:
+There are two main pipelines:

 ## 1. Producing the resource